 While investigating the true source of imbalance, we must do something to curb the infestation so it does not spread to other plants.
 One solution is to make an organic insecticide from scratch, which has been discussed before in other posts, such as Why Aphids Suck and Homemade Organic Pest Control Sprays.
-Another, more appropriate solution is to plant habitats for and introduce beneficial insects.
-Creating habitat for beneficial insects is important before you release them.
+Another, more appropriate solution is to plant habitats for, and introduce, beneficial insects.
+Creating habitats for beneficial insects is important before you release them.
 The habitat will encourage them to stick around, reproduce, and become part of the interconnected ecosystem.
-Yarrow, dill, alyssum, fennel, tansy, Queen Anne’s lace, cilantro (Coriander), hairy vetch, marigold, lemon balm, mint, parsley, lavender, zinnia, caraway, cosmos, and goldenrod are all common plants that attract and provide habitat for beneficial insects.
+Yarrow, dill, alyssum, fennel, tansy, Queen Anne’s lace, cilantro (coriander), hairy vetch, marigold, lemon balm, mint, parsley, lavender, zinnia, caraway, cosmos, and goldenrod are all common plants that attract and provide habitat for beneficial insects.
 Some beneficial insects are more attracted to certain plants than others, so do a little research, and find out what you need to plant for an ideal habitat.
 It turns out that many of these plants have medicinal purposes for humans as well, so what are you waiting for?
 Some of these can and should be planted outside and around the Growing Dome too.
 Diverse ecosystems are healthy ecosystems.
-Now that we have habitat, let’s release some beneficial insects.
+Now that we have habitats, let’s release some beneficial insects.